Darren-Ferrer/Operating-Systems-Multilevel-Pagetable-Project/README.md

   example:
     ./pagetable -n 20 -o offset trace.sample.tr 4 5 8
     prints out the first 20 memory references and shows the offsets of them.
 And creates pagetable with 3 levels with 4 bits, 5 bits, and 8 bits respectively

+   Once the prgram has run, it will create a new file in the working directory.